- Published: 28 July 2017 28 July 2017

 July 26th, 2017 - Third Day in PR

 By Dominic Grasso --- The day began at 7 am, with a continental breakfast and coffee.
 We were at the church by 8:30 and ready to work.
 We were met by a few members of the Vega Alta Presbyterian church and we divided the Skaneateles delegation into multiple groups.
 Some of us painted the wall, power washed, worked in the sanctuary, got on the roof, painted the back of the church, ran errands, helped with babies, diced fruit, served cold water, but we all laughed and gave thanks for the opportunity to be together.
 We found it interesting that we were able to work together despite our cultural and language differences.
 We also found how easy it is to become friends for the glory of God.
 Our partnership has flourished in an organic way just as Godself led us here.
 We tried some amazing fruit, Latino/Hispanic candy, and we worked as a well-oiled machine.
 Mixed with good times and lots of colorful flavors.
-Mario and Edwin made us work until 5:30.
+We worked until 5:30.
 Then quickly we went to the camp, took showers, got dressed up, and our hard work was rewarded by a good meal in Old San Juan.
 We went to a brand new place and while the food was delicious, it took forever for us to start eating.
-We even tried to trick Mario by giving him a glass of salsa water with salt and pepper.
-But he drank it and did not flinch: what a disappointment (lol).
 Then we walked around San Juan and saw the city wall, the old prison where they kept pirates, and the water with lights.
 We finished the night around 11:30...what a long day!
 Then, for dessert, we tried to go to Walgreens, Wendy's, and many other local ice-cream places, and just as we arrived to the camp, we realized that the township where the camp is located had lost its power.
 We were so tired that nobody complained, yet some of us had to wrestle with ants and sweat to go to sleep (AKA me).
 I am so thankful for your support, prayers, and for allowing me to represent you and God's love here in Puerto Rico!

 - Published: 26 July 2017 26 July 2017